Miika-site/linux-course/README.md

 # linux-course
-This site is for my Linux servers course homework.
+This site is for my homework regarding Linux servers course.